 This is great if you want to go out for dinner and they get tired.
 You can snuggle them up and have them asleep right next to you.

 In the past we have tried to look for restaurants that had booths or bench seats at dinner.
 This was because once the kids had eaten and they got tired, we simply laid them down on the seat and let them doze off.
-I agree, this isn’t perfect and might not work for all, but it was a hack that worked for us at the time.
+I agree, this isn’t perfect and might not work for all.
+However, it was a hack that worked for us at the time.
 Think outside the box and see if you can come up with your own solutions for those occasions where you find ourselves out and about a bit later than usual.

 Obviously as your kids get older this becomes less of a problem.
 So while it is, make life easy for yourself.

-3. Baby Bag / Mum bag
+3. Baby Bag / Mum bag – holiday hacks travelling with kids

 I still carry a pretty large bag with me everywhere I go and I seem to have just as much in there for the big kids as I do for the baby.
 When waiting around for dinner, or waiting in line for an attraction take something to keep the kids entertained like a colouring book with pencils, a small book you can read together, download some tv shows on your phone, a sheet of stickers and snacks like a pot of raisins.
 Any of this will simply take their mind of the fact that they are waiting for something else.